realpython/members/README.md

 1. Active users should be able to update their display name on the profile page
 1. Active users should be able to view a tag next to a message if it's posted by an admin within the lesson view
 1. Active users should be able to suggest new topics to be added to the course
+1. Active users should be able to view a message and reply activity feed on the dashboard

 **Admin**